Arose-Niazi/Mini-Missions-Public/README.md

 - Spawns in lobby normally.
 - Location: LS Atrium
 - You can exit lobby to the world of free-roam.
+- You can spawn one vehicle.
+- You can remove the vehicle.

 ### Login/Register.
 - Auto-Login.